giacomopj/py-package-template/README.rst

 - The project is containerized with *Docker* and multi-stage builds
 - The project IDE is *VS Code* pre-configured for the whole toolchain

-(\*) Not used in the Docker container, whose image is tied to the Python version passed as parameter (i.e., 3.10.2 by default)
+(\*) Not used in the Docker container, whose custom Linux image is tied to the Python version passed as parameter (i.e., 3.10.2 by default)

 (\*\*) The static checker is configured to return errors as warnings, so that it does not break the pipeline